 There’s great power in small acts of kindness.
 You don’t have to lavish an expensive gift on someone to show you are full of gratitude this season.
 There are lots of way to give.
 You can give of your time, your knowledge and even your connections.

 I heard an amazing story the other day about a random meeting in an airport between Mike Rowe, the host of Dirty Jobs and his own podcast, and a business owner from the Midwest.
 The businessman was wearing a shirt with the name of his company on it.
 When Mike asked him to explain the shirt, he said he owned a painting company with 80 employees and had more work than he could handle.
-He told Mike that he could hire at least 25 people right there and then and give them jobs, but he couldn’t find anyone who wanted to work.
-The two men continued to talk about the opportunity, how much the starting pay is, benefits, and job description.
-The business owner explained he starts all employees at $22 and hour with the potential for a raise to $32 an hour within months based on performance.
-He also paid for all benefits including health insurance and life insurance.
+He told Mike that he could hire at least 25 people right there and then to give them jobs, but he couldn’t find anyone who wanted to work.
+The two men continued to talk about the opportunity, how much the starting pay is, benefits, and the job description.
+The business owner explained he starts all employees at $22 an hour with the potential for a raise to $32 an hour within months based on performance.
+He could also pay for all benefits, including health insurance and life insurance cover (for instance, similar to Curo trauma insurance) through a reputed company.
 Mike paused, and then said, “How about I post your picture on my social media about this opportunity and see if we can’t fill those positions.
 I’ve got 1.2 million followers on Instagram.
 Let’s spread the word.”